Nitrolaunch/nitrolaunch/docs/docs/plugins/development/protocol.md

 # Plugin Hook Protocol
-This page describes all of the mechanisms available to a plugin to communicate with MCVM.
+This page describes all of the mechanisms available to a plugin to communicate with Nitrolaunch.
 You can use it to help you write simple scripts or make your own plugin framework libraries for different languages.

 ## Environment Variables
-MCVM sets multiple environment variables on the running plugin executable
+Nitrolaunch sets multiple environment variables on the running plugin executable

-- `MCVM_PLUGIN`: Always set whenever running as a plugin.
-Can be used to make sure that the executable is being run by MCVM and not a user by accident.
+- `NITRO_PLUGIN`: Always set whenever running as a plugin.
+Can be used to make sure that the executable is being run by Nitrolaunch and not a user by accident.
-- `MCVM_CUSTOM_CONFIG`: Custom configuration for this plugin in the `plugins.json` file.
+- `NITRO_CUSTOM_CONFIG`: Custom configuration for this plugin in the `plugins.json` file.
 In a JSON format.
-- `MCVM_DATA_DIR`: Path to MCVM's data directory
+- `NITRO_DATA_DIR`: Path to Nitrolaunch's data directory
-- `MCVM_CONFIG_DIR`: Path to MCVM's config directory
+- `NITRO_CONFIG_DIR`: Path to Nitrolaunch's config directory
-- `MCVM_PLUGIN_STATE`: The current value of this plugin's persistent state, sent as JSON
+- `NITRO_PLUGIN_STATE`: The current value of this plugin's persistent state, sent as JSON
-- `MCVM_VERSION`: The version of MCVM that is running the plugin
+- `NITRO_VERSION`: The version of Nitrolaunch that is running the plugin
-- `HOOK_VERSION`: The version of the hook that is running.
+- `NITRO_HOOK_VERSION`: The version of the hook that is running.
 Can be used to prevent sending back invalid data.
-- `PLUGIN_LIST`: The list of all enabled plugins, separated by commas.
+- `NITRO_PLUGIN_LIST`: The list of all enabled plugins, separated by commas.
 Will include the plugin that is running as well.

 ## Arguments
 Arguments to the executable will always be passed in this order